dylanmasschelein/dylanmasschelein/README.md

 🌱 Actively learning GraphQL, Prisma, Apollo and Testing (Jest, Cypress, React Testing Library)
 📖 Interested in learning Ruby on Rails, NestJS, React Native, Bun
-🏗️ Currently building a passion project using GraphQL, Prisma, MySQL, Apollo, React -> Message if you want to know more!
+🏗️ Currently building a passion project using GraphQL, Prisma, MySQL, Apollo, React and Next -> Message if you want to know more!
 🏗️ Continually building out personal component library as an npm package  -> Message if you'd like access!
 📕 Reading "The Elephant Brain" by "Robin Hanson"
 🌮 Learning Spanish